- City Activities and Info

 - Deposit and contouring of fill unless the Director of Development & Permits or Public Utilities determines a plan is required

-- Change in or expansion of a use on an existing site unless:
+- Expansion of a use on an existing site unless:

 - The sale or storage of gasoline on hazardous material is involved as part of the use;